 Members of the American Association of Premier DUI Attorneys have received advanced level training on the strategies that win the most DUI cases at trial and are also used to get DUI cases successfully resolved for the defense prior to trial.
 Members of the American Association of Premier DUI Attorneys also have access to the resources and tools that are used to win and successfully resolve DUI cases and these are resources and tools that only a very small percentage of DUI attorneys have access to and use.

 Kim Benjamin is a passionate trial lawyer with the Benjamin Law Firm, LLC, in Belton, Missouri, who has practiced since 1997 and has over 75 jury trials and over 250 bench trials.
-In recent years she has expanded her trial practice from criminal and DWI defense to include trial consulting work related to personal injury, employment discrimination, and nursing home abuse & neglect, where lawyers seek Kim to be lead counsel due to her unique abilities and successes with juries.
+In recent years she has expanded her trial practice from criminal and DWI defense to include trial consulting work related to personal injury, and nursing home abuse & neglect, where lawyers seek Kim to be lead counsel due to her unique abilities and successes with juries.
 In over 10 years she has not lost a jury trial.

 Kim is on the faculty of the Gerry Spence Trial Lawyers College (TLC), where she teaches trial skills to civil & criminal lawyers from all across the United States, and on the faculty of the National College of DUI Defense.
 Kim has spoken at the National Child Abuse Defense & Resource Center (NCADRC) about a nationally publicized & highly sensationalized sex case she handled in Missouri, where she obtained a hard-fought dismissal.
 In addition, Kim is a frequent lecturer at local seminars for The Missouri Bar, Missouri Association of Criminal Defense Lawyers, local DWI Defense organizations, Kansas City Metropolitan Bar Association, and the Missouri State Public Defender System.